desorgui/To-do-list/README.md

 ﻿# To-do-List

-> I had to build an interactive list of To Do tasks built using webpack and served by a webpack dev server were the user is able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox)
+>An interactive list of To Do tasks built using webpack and served by a webpack dev server were the user is able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox)

 ## Built With